kovasap/mod_rng_free/README.md

 ### Matk, Mdef, Ratk, Rdef

+TODO change this so that these stats instead allow you to equip higher and higher tier weapons instead at certain thresholds.

 Since hit change is always 100% or 0%, these stats now effect the damage done by weapons.
 A new damage multiplier is calculated like (atk - def - 80) / 100 + 1 and